 - Take full-screen screenshot

-- Take partial screenshot (a crosshair icon will appear; click and drag it until the part of the screen you want to copy is highlighted and then let go).
+- Take partial screenshot (a crosshair icon will appear; click and drag it until the part of the screen you want to copy is highlighted and then click on the Capture button in the center of your screenshot).

 - Take windows screenshot (for a single window)